What I Wish I’d Known Before My Phone Was Stolen

 Purchase Insurance For Your Phone

-If your unable to locate your lost or stolen device, than having insurance will help you get another one.
+If your unable to locate your lost or stolen device, then having insurance will help you get another one.
 It’s an affordable way to replace your device.

 Track Down Your Device